-Puppet Centre - promoting, developing and connecting puppetry in England
+Puppet Centre - promoting and celebrating the art of puppetry

 Established in 1974 as a trust and registered charity, Puppet Centre is the national development agency for puppetry and focuses on contemporary performance practice, encouraging innovation, whilst also respecting and preserving the heritage of the art form.